Online Music Services Compete For Small Pool Of Investment Capital

 The road to success in the online music industry isn't so much strewn with abandoned cars as it is with a bunch of idling vehicles.
 Services like Rhapsody for which you pay a monthly subscription fee to stream a library of songs, have 750,000 subscribers and holding.
 Spotify, another subscription service based in Europe, has 10 million people who use it for free by watching ads, but just 1 million paying subscribers.

-Still, Drew Larner, president of Rdio, a newly opened subscription service, is ready to hit the road.
+Still, Drew Larner, CEO of Rdio, a newly opened subscription service, is ready to hit the road.

 "If I were to say this was going to be easy and it was going to happen like that," says Larner, "I would sound naive."
 What is making Larner optimistic is that technology — especially mobile technology — is evolving in ways that he thinks will make subscription services more appealing.